 Royére’s “Liane” wall light, consists of organically shaped arms with five suspended parchment shades creating a spectacular focal point in any space.
 He offered these lamps in various configurations with varying numbers of lights, c.
 1959.

 Although Gray began her career as a painter, she soon turned to design, creating both furniture and interiors.
 In Paris, Gray began working as an interior designer and soon established a reputation for her sophisticated and modern aesthetic.
-Gray originally focused on an Art Deco design aesthetic, creating stunning pieces utilizing high gloss lacquer.
+Gray originally focused on an Art Deco design aesthetic, creating stunning pieces using high-gloss lacquer.
 A technique she passionately studied under the Japanese master Seizo Sugawara.

-The Bibendum chair, designed in 1926 is a modern classic designed by Gray.
-The chair is made of curved tubular steel and leather and has a playful feminine character about it.
-It is curvaceous and comfortable with the shape reportedly influenced by the iconic overstuffed Michelin man character.
-The black-lacquered wood Block Screen, designed between 1922-1925 is a true work of art and showcases Gray’s ability to craft a modern piece influenced by Japanese decorative arts.
-Movable horizontal rows of panels are joined by steel rods creating a sculptural yet functional piece.
+The Bibendum chair, designed in 1926, is a modern classic designed by Gray.
+The chair is made of curved tubular steel and leather, with a playful, feminine character.
+It is curvaceous and comfortable, with a shape reportedly influenced by the iconic overstuffed Michelin Man.
+The black-lacquered wood Block Screen, designed between 1922 and 1925, is a true work of art and showcases Gray’s ability to craft a modern piece influenced by Japanese decorative arts.
+Movable horizontal rows of panels are joined by steel rods, creating a sculptural yet functional piece.
 The iconic screen is part of the Museum of Modern Art’s permanent collection and is available for purchase through ClassiCon.